openhab/openhab-alexa/USAGE.md

 ### Item Configuration

 The Alexa skill API uses the concept of "endpoints".
 Endpoints are addressable entities that expose functionality in the form of capability interfaces.
 An example endpoint may be a light switch, which has a single capability called power state (ON/OFF).
-A more complex endpoint may be a thermostat which has many capabilites to control and report temperature, setpints, modes, etc..
+A more complex endpoint may be a thermostat which has many capabilites to control and report temperature, setpoints, modes, etc..

 #### Single items
 Single items in openHAB can be mapped to single endpoint in Alex through the use of the Alexa metadata.